realimpat/Real-Impact-Tracker-Methodology/README.md

 ## About
 This is a methodology for holistically assessing the social and environmental impact of investments, originally authored by Real Impact Tracker to assess public equity and debt fund managers.
 It applies internationally.

+The actual methodology is a file called 'methodology.md' in this repository.

 ## Use Cases
 This approach addresses the question: How can investors have the most positive impact?
 The focus is on actions that investors can take, not simply what companies are in the portfolio.
 The three main sections are
   - ESG Strategy